PeteBleackley/PeteBleackley.github.io/cv.md

 ##### Clients
 CloudNC
-: Research and Development of Bayesian Models to predict the optimal operating parameters for CNC tools eFinacialCareers
+: Research and Development of Bayesian Models to predict the optimal operating parameters for CNC tools

+eFinacialCareers
 : Startiing up new data science function for client after demerger from parent company.
 : Cross-training a developer as a data scientist and interviewing permanent senior data scientist.
-: Investigating possible improvements to existing job matching system, and prototyping content-based recommendation system to match candidates to jobs
+: Investigating possible improvements to existing job matching system, and prototyping content-based recommendation system to match candidates to jobs.

 Arthur D Little
 : Developing Natural Language Processing technology for a medical diagnostics startup.
 Included work on separating sentences containing conjunctions into multiple sentences.

 Adecco
 : Named Entity Recognition, Named Entity Linking and document classification for matching CVs to job descriptions.

 Sopra Steria
-: Improving the training system for anti-money-laundering software for HSBC [GHFP Reseach Institute]({% link Portfolio/ghfp-research-institute.md %}) : Created an interactive map of the [Better Place Index](https://www.thebetterplaceindex.report/map).
+: Improving the training system for anti-money-laundering software for HSBC.

+[GHFP Reseach Institute]({% link Portfolio/ghfp-research-institute.md %})
+: Created an interactive map of the [Better Place Index](https://www.thebetterplaceindex.report/map).

 [Amey Strategic Consulting]({% link Portfolio/amey.md %})
 : Created an automatic diagnostic system to detect faults in traffic flow sensors on the strategic road network.

 Cambridge Quantum Computing Limited
-: Developed MongoDB-based data capture and postprocessing software for a quantum random number generation system [Pentland Brands Limited]({% link Portfolio/pentland-brands.md %}) : Performed a proof-of-concept study on the use of facial point-cloud data to recommend swimming goggles.
+: Developed MongoDB-based data capture and postprocessing software for a quantum random number generation system.

+[Pentland Brands Limited]({% link Portfolio/pentland-brands.md %})
+: Performed a proof-of-concept study on the use of facial point-cloud data to recommend swimming goggles.

-[Rolls Royce AI Hub]({% link Portfolio/rolls-royce.md %}) : Created a testbed for a specialist search application : Developed a parser library to extract logically-structured data from technical documents in a variety of formats, including scanned PDFs
+[Rolls Royce AI Hub]({% link Portfolio/rolls-royce.md %}) : Created a testbed for a specialist search application : Developed a parser library to extract logically-structured data from technical documents in a variety of formats, including scanned PDFs.
-: Advised on tenders and collaborative projects
+: Advised on tenders and collaborative projects.

 [All Street Research]({% link Portfolio/allstreet.md %})
-: Rapid-prototyped a document mining system that identified the most relevant paragraphs for given themes in corporate documents
+: Rapid-prototyped a document mining system that identified the most relevant paragraphs for given themes in corporate documents.

 Boehringer Ingelheim
 : Investigated text mining of healthcare forums for phamacovigilance data.
 [True 212]({% link Portfolio/true-212.md %})
 : Created a computational linguistics pipeline to enable semantic matching between blogs and external content to identify relevant links.

 TechBit
 : Developed algorithms to classify swimming strokes and extract performance metrics from motion sensor data.

 [Formisimo]({% link Portfolio/formisimo.md %})
-: Improved the accuracy of a system that predicted, in real time, whether a user would complete or abandon a web form [Social Finance]({% link Portfolio/social-finance.md %}) : Created an ETL system that transformed XML files of social services data into Postgres tables, cleansed inconsistent data, inferred missing data where possible, and prevented deanonymisation.
+: Improved the accuracy of a system that predicted, in real time, whether a user would complete or abandon a web form.

+[Social Finance]({% link Portfolio/social-finance.md %})
+: Created an ETL system that transformed XML files of social services data into Postgres tables, cleansed inconsistent data, inferred missing data where possible, and prevented deanonymisation.

 Metafused
-: Created a system to extract semantic data from free text Valtech
+: Created a system to extract semantic data from free text

+Valtech
 : Advised a social media startup on artificial intelligence technology.